gorky/WorkerAvailability/README.md

 # WorkerAvailability
-Parses an Google Survey for availability.
+Parses a Google Survey for availability.

+If requested, merges with Worker Spreadsheet.